DaniCarmo/Elementary-Stars-p2/README.md

 # Languages

-The two languages used are HTML and CSS.
+The languages used are HTML, CSS and Javascript.

 # Technologies used

 - Wireframe.cc was used to create the wireframes
 - Google Fonts was used for the fonts
-- Fontawesome was used for the social media icons
-- Google maps was used to provide a map link
 - Github was used for hosting the site and storing the data and files
 - Google Chrome Developer Tools were used throughout to inspect elements and assist with troubleshooting and debugging
-- [Image Color Picker](https://imagecolorpicker.com/en) was used to get color from banner image to use as background color in case of image failing to load, as the text is white so a colored background is required
+- [Image Color Picker](https://imagecolorpicker.com/en) was used to get color from the homepage image to use on the form and quiz border and text
 - [Onlinecovert.com](https://www.onlineconvert.com/image-converter) to convert main large images from .jpg to .webp, as suggested by prompt after Lighthouse analysis in dev tools testing

 # Testing